brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 14 bht.md

 2. "What a beautiful title is this which Christ possesses, — the peace between God and men!
 Let no one who dwells in Christ entertain a doubt that he is reconciled to God."
 3. "But now, the apostle, says, the enmity is removed, and the wall is broken down.
 By extending the privilege of adoption beyond the limits of Judea, Christ has now made us all to be brethren."

+### Philip Schaff:
+1. "He is our peace, not simply our peacemaker; for in His person, as God man, the reconciliation took place."
+2. "How He is our peace is specified in what follows."
+3. "The 'middle wall,' which resulted from and belonged to this economy, was broken down once for all."

 ### Archibald T. Robertson:
 1. "He himself, not just what he did (necessary as that was and is).
 He is our peace with God and so with each other (Jews and Gentiles)."
 2. "Both one (τα αμφοτερα εν).
 'The both' (Jew and Gentile).
 Jesus had said 'other sheep I have which are not of this fold' (John 10:16).
 One (εν) is neuter singular (oneness, unity, identity) as in Galatians 3:28.
 Race and national distinctions vanish in Christ."